Sol Kahoʻohalahala

-Solomon P. Kaho'ohalahala (born March 30, 1951) is an American politician from the state of Hawaii.
+Solomon P. Kahoʻohalahala (born March 30, 1951) is an American politician from the state of Hawaii.
 He served in the Hawaii House of Representatives from 1999 to 2000 and from 2003 to 2005.
-In 2005 he resigned his seat to become Director of the Kaho'olawe Island Reserve Commission, serving until 2008.
+In 2005 he resigned his seat to become Director of the Kahoʻolawe Island Reserve Commission, serving until 2008.
 He previously served on the Maui County Council from 1994 to 1998, representing the Lanai City district.

 Education and career

-Kaho'ohalahala is an alumnus of Maui Community College and was a hotel general manager.
-He also served as cultural resources director for Castle & Cooke Resorts on Lana'i, and participated in the 1998 Hōkūleʻa voyage to Rapanui.
+Kahoʻohalahala is an alumnus of Maui Community College and was a hotel general manager.
+He also served as cultural resources director for Castle & Cooke Resorts on Lānaʻi, and participated in the 1998 Hōkūleʻa voyage to Rapanui.